dansmyers/IntroToCS/Labs/8-How_to_Chat.md

 from random import shuffle

-# Create a list of the numbers 1 to 100
+# Create a list of the numbers 1 to 100 - don't modify this line
 numbers = [i for i in range(1, 101)]

-# Randomly order, then remove the first item
+# Randomly order, then remove the first item - don't modify these lines
 shuffle(numbers)
 removed = numbers.pop(0)